-Lough Arrow has a surface area of 1266ha, with a mean depth of 9m and a maximum depth of 33m.
-It is categorised as typology class 12 (as designated by the EPA for the purposes of the Water Framework Directive), i.e. deep (>4m), greater than 50ha with high alkalinity (>100mg/l CaCO3).
+Lough Arrow has a surface area of 1,266ha, with a mean depth of 9m and a maximum depth of 33m.
+It is categorised as typology class 12 (as designated by the EPA for the purposes of the Water Framework Directive), i.e. deep (>4m), greater than 50ha with high alkalinity (>100mg/I CaCO3).
 It is of major conservation significance as it conforms to a type (hard water lake) listed in Annex I of the EU Habitats Directive.
 The shores of the lake are, for the most part, stony, although the common club-rush (Scirpus lacustris) and common reed (Phragmites australis) occur abundantly in several bays (NPWS, 1999).

 The lake was once stocked with hatchery reared in brown trout but this practice was discontinued (circa 2005) and there does not appear to be any genetic remnant in current stocks.
 Artificial augmentation of stocks in the western lakes was largely abandoned in the late 1990s and replaced with fisheries enhancement programmes.
 In the Lough Arrow catchment, spawning and nursery areas for brown trout were restored over the period 1998 to 2000 involving re-creation of pools and natural meander patterns, fencing of streams from livestock and the placing of additional spawning gravels in streams where appropriate (O' Grady, 2004).
 Adult wild brown trout average 0.45kg in weight, with fish up to 2.7kg having been taken by anglers in the past.

 Up to 1994, only perch, pike and brown trout were recorded in stock surveys, although three-spined stickleback were also recorded in the stomachs of pike.
 Rudd were encountered for the first time in 2002 and were captured again in the 2007 survey.
-The lake was also previously surveyed by IFI for the WFD fish monitoring programme in 2009, 2012 and 2015 (Kelly et al., 2010, 2013 and 2016).
-During the 2015 survey, perch were found to be the dominant species present in the lake.
-Brown trout, roach, three-spined stickleback, roach x bream hybrids, bream, rudd, pike and eels were also captured during the survey.
+The lake has been surveyed by IFI every three years for the WFD fish monitoring programme since 2009 (Kelly et al., 2010, 2013, 2016 and Connor et al., 2019).
+During the 2018 survey, perch were found to be the dominant species present in the lake.
+Roach, brown trout, roach/rudd hybrids, roach x bream hybrids, rudd, pike and eels were also captured during the survey (Connor et al., 2019).

 Lough Arrow was assigned an ecological status of Good in 2018 based on the fish populations present.
-In previous years the lake was also assigned Good status.
+In previous years the lake was also assigned Good fish ecological status.
+The EPA assigned Lough Arrow an overall ecological status of Moderate.

+2.2.
 Lough Conn